WillTarte/CPP-Minecraft-Clone/README.md

 4. Build/Run the project.

 __Method 2: Install Script__
-1. [Download CMake](https://cmake.org/download/) and make sure to link it to PATH (might require restart).
+1. [Download/Run CMake .msi installer](https://cmake.org/download/) and make sure to link it to PATH (might require restart).
 2. Clone the repository or download the zip file and unzip it.
 3. Open the project folder, and right-click on install.bat > run as administrator and accept.
 4. If there are no errors, there should be a new folder called "build".
 Open it and the .exe should be there.